norvig/paip-lisp/docs/chapter5.md

 This says that a segment variable matches either by matching the first element of the input, or by matching more than the first element.
 It is much simpler than our approach using `position`, partly because they don't update the binding list.
-Can you change their code to handle bindings, and incorporate it into our version of `pat-match?` Is it still simpler?
+Can you change their code to handle bindings, and incorporate it into our version of `pat-match`?
+Is it still simpler?
 Is it more or less efficient?

-**Exercise 5.10** What is wrong with the following definition of `simple-equal?`
+&#9635; **Exercise 5.10** What is wrong with the following definition of `simple-equal`?

 ```lisp
 (defun simple-equal (x y)